Lustleigh May Day: Original rock at Long Tor

-Part of the Lustleigh celebration is the carving of the name of the May Queen on to a granite boulder in the field.
 The names of all the May Queens from 1905 to the second world war are carved on the rock at Long Tor, on the hill above Cecil Torr's house at Wreyland.

+At the time it was used, all of Torr's Wreyland estate was within the Bovey Tracey parish, despite its proximity to the village.
+The boundary was moved in 1929, as both Wreyland and Brookfield were annexed to Lustleigh, bringing the rock inside Lustleigh parish.

+Over time, the older rock at Long Tor was subject to weathering and by 1977, some of it was indecipherable.
+The Long Tor rock was restored by the Lustleigh Society in 2025.

+Current rock at Town Orchard

 Following the post-war revival, the event moved to the Town Orchard in the village centre, where a new rock was carved, and all May Queens from 1954 to present are engraved upon it.

-On top of the granite boulder in the orchard is a granite throne, carved to celebrate the millennium and bearing the 'MM' mark.
+On top of the granite boulder in the orchard is a granite throne, carved into local granite from Blackenstone Quarry to celebrate the millennium, and bearing the 'MM' mark.

 Participants and format

 The children who take part are from the village, or connected to it, and are aged between 5 and 15.

 The parade takes place with the May Queen leading the procession around the village underneath a canopy of flowers carried by other children, before returning to the May Day rock throne for crowning.